duvall3/rat-pac/user/root_macros/ReferenceMatching.md

 ### 5: Execute Comparisons {#algo}
 - ***This is where the magic happens!***
 - Navigate to `$REFDATA` and run `ref_compare.sh` on *the relative path to* `$TESTDATA`.
-- This will examine each of the extracted test distributions and find its best statistical match in the reference set.
+- This will use TRefMatch to examine each of the extracted test distributions and find its best statistical match in the reference set.

 ***Example:***
 ```sh